LeoMichaels/MichaelsDataProjects/README.md

 ### Dashboard Link : https://github.com/LeoMichaels/MichaelsDataProjects/blob/99687e90b2ed7021905b616fdacd46a89dc421c8/PBI_GITHUB_Source1_Tunisian_RealEstate_PracticeAnalysis.pdf
 <br />
-Summary: This project involves descriptive trend analysis of property prices in Tunisia, with a focus on differentiating between expensive and affordable properties.
-The analysis breaks down property prices by region and property type (e.g., Apartments, larger buildings).
-The next step involves categorizing properties as "High," "Medium," or "Low" based on how far their price deviates from the median price in that region.
+Summary: This project looks at property prices in Tunisia to help people make smarter real estate decisions.
+I separated the properties into different categories, like apartments and larger buildings, and compared prices across regions.
+The next step is to label properties as "High," "Medium," or "Low" in terms of price.
+If a property is much more expensive or much cheaper than others, it gets labeled accordingly.

-The goal is to help decision-makers prioritize properties that offer better value.
-For example, a lower-priced apartment in Region "XYZ" could be more attractive than a similarly priced property in another region.
-However, I recognize that I may be missing some of the real estate-specific nuances needed to fully justify such decisions.
-I plan to refine this approach as I progress with the next steps of the project.
+The goal here is to help decision-makers choose properties that give the best value.
+For example, an apartment in Region XYZ may be a better deal than a similar one in another region just because it’s cheaper.
+However, I’m still learning about the real estate market, so I plan to refine this approach and make it more accurate.
 <br />